-Hypoactive sexual desire disorder (HSDD) is a persistent lack of sexual desire in women that causes personal distress.
+Women with hypoactive sexual desire disorder (HSDD) feel a persistent lack of sexual desire, causing personal distress.

-Because other health conditions and situations can contribute to low libido, one of the first steps in diagnosis is a complete medical checkup.
-If a doctor can pinpoint a cause, such as a medication side effect, past sexual trauma, hormonal changes at menopause, or breastfeeding, then addressing that cause may be all that is needed.
+Because other health conditions and situations can contribute to low libido, one of the first steps in diagnosis is a thorough medical exam.
+If a doctor determines a cause, such as a medication side effect, past sexual trauma, hormonal changes at menopause, or breastfeeding, then addressing that cause may be all that is needed.

 One key to diagnosis is a woman’s personal distress.
-Sex drive is different for all women and what bothers one might not bother another.
+Sex drive varies from one woman to another and what bothers one might not bother another.
 Also, the cause of low desire is not always clear-cut.
 There may be several factors involved.

 One tool that helps doctors assess HSDD is the Decreased Sexual Desire Screener.